-The Plan Administrator shall dissolve all of the Debtors, which dissolution shall be effectuated at a time following the Effective Date determined by the Plan Administrator.
+The Plan Administrator shall dissolve all of the Debtors, which dissolution shall be effectuated at anya time following the Effective Date as-determined to be appropriate or necessary-by the Plan Administrator, in its reasonable discretion.

 On the Effective Date, the terms of all directors, managers, and officers of all Debtors shall be deemed to have expired, all such directors, managers, and officers shall be released of their duties, and all actions solely in furtherance of the Plan shall be deemed authorized, approved, and, to the extent taken prior to the Effective Date, ratified without any requirement for further action by the Debtors, holders of Claims or Interests, directors, managers, or officers of the Debtors, or any other Entity or Person, including the transfer of assets of the Debtors to the Plan Administrator and the dissolution or winding up of the Debtors.
 The directors, managers, and officers of the Debtors and the Plan Administrator, as applicable, shall be authorized to execute, deliver, File, or record such contracts, instruments, release, and other agreements or documents and take such other actions as they may deem in their sole discretion necessary or appropriate to effectuate and implement the provisions of the Plan.
 The authorizations and approvals contemplated by Article IV.I of the Plan shall be effective notwithstanding any requirements under non-bankruptcy law.